-Three months ended October 31, 2017 compared to all historical quarters between January 31, 2016 to January 31, 2017.
+Three months ended April 30, 2018 compared to all historical quarters

-Net loss of \$1.3 million was higher than all of the historic comparative quarters between January 31, 2016 to January 31, 2017 (except July 31, 2016 due to \$2.2 million of stock based compensation expense) to higher cost in all categories from increase in corporate activities and exploration activities since the acquisition of Caballo Blanco (July 2016) and Apolo (Company gained control of Apolo in August 2016).
+Net loss of \$2.9 million was higher than all of the historic comparative quarters except April 30, 2017 due to higher cost in all categories from increase in corporate activities and exploration activities since the acquisition of Caballo Blanco (July 2016) and Apolo (the Company acquired control of Apolo in August 2016).

-Non-cash stock based compensation expense were lower than all historic quarters as majority of the stock options outstanding has vested and expensed in the previous historic quarters.
-General and administration expense were higher than any of the historic quarter as corporate activities have increased due to mineral projects acquisitions.
-Finance cost were higher in the current quarter due non-cash accreted interest expense related to the convertible debentures (due to change in accounting estimates and valuation).
-Foreign exchange gain in the quarter was due to the strengthening of the Canadian dollar against the US dollar.
+\$0.9 million of stock based compensation expense was recorded in current quarter.
+Finance cost were higher in the current quarter due to non-cash accreted interest expense related to the convertible debentures (due to change in accounting estimates and valuation).
+Foreign exchange was also favorable to the Company resulting in a gain instead of a loss compared to the previous quarters.